diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 This project is aimed at identifying code paths potentially vulnerable to class pollution.
-It is, however, not aimed at identifying the concrete consequences of said pollution in specific programs, but only in general as a motivation for this work, as per @rq-causes-consequences[].
+However, it does not focus on the detection of gadgets that can be used as part of a class pollution exploit.
+While some gadgets are described when answering @rq-causes-consequences[], they are used only as motivation for this work.

 == Contributions